-Building height: The vertical distance measured from the grade level to the highest point of the roof surface if a flat roof; to the deck of mansard roofs; and to the mean height level between eaves and ridges of gable, hip, and gambrel roofs.
+Building height: The vertical distance measured from the grade level to the highest point of the roof surface of a flat roof; to the deck of mansard roofs; and to the mean height level between eaves and ridges of gable, gambrel, hip, or shed roof.

-Building line, front: A line formed by the face of the building, and, for the purposes of this chapter, a building line is the same as a front setback line.
+Building line, front: A line formed by the farthest protruding face of the building, excluding projections.
+For the purposes of this chapter, a building line is the same as a front setback line.
 The face of a building is the frontage wall of the building according to the plat, extending to each lot line.

-Building line, rear: A line formed by the face of the building, and, for the purposes of this chapter, a building line is the same as a rear setback line.
+Building line, rear: A line formed by the farthest protruding rear face of the building, excluding projections.
+For the purposes of this chapter, a building line is the same as a rear setback line.
 The face of a building is the rear wall of the building according to the plat, extending to each lot line.